aaron-wpso/myFirstRepo/README.md

 ### Prerequisites

-Things you need to install the software
+Things you need to install the software:

 - Spring Tool Suite 3
 - MySQL (The one I have is: Server version:5.6.41-log MySQL Community Server (GPL))